isaacnewton123/isaacnewton123/README.md

 ---

 ## About Me
-I am a developer with a strong focus on AI-augmented workflows and full-stack architecture.
-I specialize in building highly efficient, production-ready applications by orchestrating Large Language Models (LLMs) and embracing an AI-first coding methodology.
-My goal is to bridge the gap between complex system design and intuitive user experiences, leveraging AI to eliminate technical bottlenecks.
+I am an AI Enthusiast and AI Architect building solutions through Vibe Coding.
+I orchestrate AI to execute technical visions with high speed and precision, believing that AI is the ultimate tool for innovation.

+My core focus is extreme efficiency.
+By relying on AI as my primary coding partner, I design complex architectures and Agentic Workflows that are production-ready in record time.

+AI First Mentality: Always prioritizing intelligent automation and agentic workflows in every technical challenge.

+Continuous Learning: Constantly pushing the boundaries of LLM capabilities to redefine how we interact with code.

 ## Technical Skills
-* **Architecture & AI:** LLM Orchestration, AI-Assisted Development, Prompt Engineering
+* **Architecture & AI:** Prompt Engineering
 * **Development:** TypeScript, Node.js, Bun, Elysia, Next.js, React
 * **Infrastructure:** Serverless, Docker, Linux
 * **Design & Creative:** 3D & 2D Design, UI/UX